Cheese is an alchemy of happiness.

-We make other exceptional cheeses with small batches of cows milk from a local farm; an original aged farm cheese called Summer Meadow, our raw milk version called Wild Meadow, fresh mozzarella and also a line of European style cultured butters.
+We make other exceptional cheeses with small batches of cows milk from a local farm; an original hand-crafted, aged farm cheese called Summer Meadow, our raw milk version called Wild Meadow, fresh mozzarella and also a line of European style cultured butters.

 Our dairy is not certified organic, yet we strive to practice organic methods whenever possible.
 Our grain is sourced from a local grange producing non GM feed.
 Our pastures are maintained for good health that maximizes nutrition.
 We use compost tea on high traffic areas to benefit soil.
 The goats' bedding is used on the farm for compost.
 We partner with other local farmers and businesses who share our commitment to quality of product and quality of life.
 We have a whey repurposing arrangement with a local pig farm and fruit orchard where our waste becomes food and nourishment for other animals and plants.
 Our goal is holistic management: natural, spacious living for our goats and positive impact on the environment.

 You can taste and purchase our delicious cheeses at our farm cart on Saturdays and at the Ann Arbor Farmer's Market, Eastern Market in Detroit and at both Argus Farm Stop locations all week long.

 Our herd is made up of AGDA registered milking does, mostly Nigerian Dwarves and a few American LaManchas.

 Care and gentleness characterize our approach to living with our animals.
 One of our doelings born last spring.